The Boondock Saints: Plot

-In Boston, two Irish American fraternal twin brothers, Connor and Murphy MacManus (Sean Patrick Flanery and Norman Reedus), attend Mass, where the priest mentions the fate of Kitty Genovese.
-Later, when Connor and Murphy are celebrating Saint Patrick's Day with friends, three Russian mobsters arrive and announce they want to close the pub and take over the land it is built on.
-A brawl ensues, in which the Russians are defeated and humiliated.
-The next morning, when two of the Russians seek revenge on Connor and Murphy, the mobsters are killed in self-defense.
+In Boston, Irish American fraternal twin brothers Connor and Murphy MacManus attend Mass, where the priest mentions the fate of Kitty Genovese.
+Later, while Connor and Murphy are celebrating Saint Patrick's Day with friends, three Russian mobsters arrive and try to shut down the pub so they can demolish it for the valuable land underneath.
+Despite Connor and Murphy's attempt to talk them down, a brawl ensues, in which the Russians are defeated and humiliated.
+The next morning, when two of the Russians seek revenge, the brothers beat them to death in self-defense.

-FBI agent Paul Smecker (Willem Dafoe) is assigned to the case, and finds that the police and local news reporters see the MacManus twins as heroes.
+FBI Special Agent Paul Smecker is assigned to the case and finds that the police and the press see the MacManus twins as heroes.
 The duo turn themselves in at a police station, where Smecker interviews them.
 After the twins retell their incident to Smecker, he declines to press charges and allows them to spend the night in a holding cell to avoid attention from the media.
-That night, they receive a "calling" from God telling them to hunt down wicked men so that the innocent will flourish.
+That night, they receive a "calling" from God telling them to rid Boston of all evil.

-Connor and Murphy resolve to rid Boston of evil men.
-Connor learns of a meeting of Russian syndicate bosses at a hotel.
-Having equipped themselves with weaponry from a local underground gun dealer, the twins kill all nine Russian mobsters, while Rocco, a friend of the twins and errand boy for local mafia boss Giuseppe "Papa Joe" Yakavetta (Carlo Rota), is sent on a hit as an unknowing pawn.
-The next day, learning that he was betrayed, having been sent to kill nine Russian mobsters with only a six-shooter revolver, Rocco agrees to help Connor and Murphy.
-That night, they hunt down and kill Vincenzo Lapazzi (Ron Jeremy), an underboss of the Yakavetta crime family.
+Connor learns that a local hotel is hosting a meeting of the Russian mob.
+Having equipped themselves with weaponry from an underground gun dealer, the twins kill nine Russian mobsters, while Rocco, a friend of the twins and errand boy for local mafia boss Giuseppe "Papa Joe" Yakavetta, surprises them after being sent by his boss to carry out a hit.
+Realizing that he was set up, Rocco agrees to help Connor and Murphy.
+That night, they hunt down and kill Vincenzo Lapazzi, Papa Joe's underboss, at a peep show.